Heidi N Closet: Career

 Heidi was dubbed the "heart" of the season by Out.
 During the competition, she placed in the top three times, winning one challenge.
 She also placed in the bottom two on four occasions.
 Her first two times in the bottom she survived the lip sync, sending home Nicky Doll and Brita respectively.
 Her third time in the bottom she lip-synced against Jackie Cox, and both were saved by RuPaul in a double shantay.
 She was eliminated in the eleventh episode, placing 6th overall in the competition, after losing her fourth lip sync to eventual winner of the season Jaida Essence Hall.
 During the season finale, she was named Miss Congeniality as voted on by her peers.

 Cheek has experienced extreme poverty in his life and career, having indicated that he made $9,000 the year before competing on Ru Paul's Drag Race, while working at a gas station.
 When talking on her show Gap Chat, Heidi said, "When I went to Drag Race, I actually had only 33 cents in my bank account the day I showed up [...]
 Even to just pay for the suitcases to get there was stressful."
 Many queens join the show hoping that experience will pay out for them, but they first need to have a significant amount of money upfront to pay for their looks.
 Cheek borrowed money from his boyfriend and friends for materials, then sewed all his looks with his drag sisters.
 The quality of the looks came up during the season during various moments but the different financial starting points were never openly acknowledged.
 The show does not give any financial support to participants, they must all come with their costumes and are only compensated a few hundred dollars an episode.
 Heidi recounted the experience, "I’m sitting up here spending between $4,000 and $5,000 on everything.
 Whereas some girls spent 20, 30, 40, even $50,000 on garments [...]
 Yeah, my garments just aren’t gonna stand up to their outfits.
 It’s just not gonna happen.”

 Heidi N Closet competed on the eighth season of RuPaul's Drag Race All Stars (2023).
 She decided to quit the competition early, self-eliminating in Episode 5 of the series.

 In 2024 Heidi N Closet starred as Robin Banks in the Tubi horror comedy film Slay, alongside fellow Drag Race alumni Cara Melle, Crystal Methyd and Trinity the Tuck.

 Music

 In February 2021, she released a music video for her first single, G.A.P, a parody of "WAP", featuring fellow RuPaul's Drag Race season twelve alum Widow Von'Du.
 In 2021, Cheek was featured in Tiger Queens: The Tiger King Musical, a TikTok musical parody of Tiger King, starring as the tiger.

 Personal life

-Cheek is openly gay and currently living in Los Angeles.
+Cheek is gay and currently living in Los Angeles.